sudosu404/tailnet/README.md

 - **Expose** Caddy services through Tailscale for secure, private connections.
 - Optionally run Caddy with **Cloudflare DNS challenges**, or any other [Caddy plugins](https://caddyserver.com/download).
+  - Now includes an image with [Sablier](https://sablierapp.dev/) out-of-the-box!

 The idea was to make a container that would allow you to simply follow this tutorial: [Remotely access and share your self-hosted services](https://www.youtube.com/watch?v=Vt4PDUXB_fg⁠).
 I decided to create this project after having trouble with existing solutions.